 Department of Electrical and Computer Engineering

-The Department of Electrical and Computer Engineering offers a Doctor of Philosophy degree in Electrical Engineering, a Master of Science degree in Electrical Engineering, a Master of Science degree in Computer Engineering, a Master of Science degree in Advanced Materials Engineering, and an Integrated Bachelor of Science/Master of Science program in Electrical Engineering and Computer Engineering.
+The Department of Electrical and Computer Engineering offers a Doctor of Philosophy degree in Computer Engineering, a Doctor of Philosophy degree in Electrical Engineering, a Master of Science degree in Electrical Engineering, a Master of Science degree in Computer Engineering, a Master of Science degree in Advanced Materials Engineering, and an Integrated Bachelor of Science/Master of Science program in Electrical Engineering and Computer Engineering.
 It also offers a Graduate Certificate in Cloud Computing.

 Master of Science Degree in Advanced Materials Engineering